fraud-intelligence-limited/fil-legal/Fraud Intelligence Blockchain Terms of Use v6.0.md

 7.1 Following the initial set up of the account associated with your User Credentials (the “**User Account**”), Fraud Intelligence Limited will credit your User Account with a number of Tokens (as specified by Fraud Intelligence Limited at https://blockchain.fraudintelligencelimited.com/, and as may be updated by Fraud Intelligence Limited from time to time in accordance with clause 7.4).

-7.2 Unless you are a Premium Subscriber, each Data Record which you access will consume one of the Tokens in your User Account and you will not be able to access any Fraud Intelligence Data unless you have sufficient Tokens in your User Account.
+7.2 Unless you are a Premium Subscriber, each Data Record which you access will consume some of the Tokens in your User Account and you will not be able to access any Fraud Intelligence Data unless you have sufficient Tokens in your User Account (as specified by Fraud Intelligence Limited at https://blockchain.fraudintelligencelimited.com/, and as may be updated by Fraud Intelligence Limited from time to time in accordance with clause 7.4).

 7.3 You can earn additional Tokens by Submitting additional Fraud Intelligence Data.
 For each Data Record contained in any Submission, Fraud Intelligence Limited will credit your User Account with a number of Tokens (as specified by Fraud Intelligence Limited at https://blockchain.fraudintelligencelimited.com/, and as may be updated by Fraud Intelligence Limited from time to time in accordance with clause 7.4).

 7.4 Fraud Intelligence Limited may from time to time, on reasonable advance written notice to you, change: (i) the number of Tokens consumed to access a Data Record; and (ii) the number of Tokens earned when Submitting a Data Record.

-7.5 Tokens are personal to you and your User Account, and cannot be transferred to any other user or User Account.
+7.5 Tokens are awarded to your registered organization account and cannot be transferred between organizations or user accounts within an organization.
 You agree not to attempt to sell or otherwise transfer your Tokens.

 7.6 If you are a Premium Subscriber, following payment of your invoice for the Subscription, there is no limit on how much Fraud Intelligence Data you may access, accessing Fraud Intelligence Data will not consume any Tokens associated with your User Account and you will not be required to have Tokens in your User Account to access the Fraud Intelligence Data.